AlexTrask1990/United4Digital/_glossary/AdImpressions.md

 They inform marketers about the reach and visibility of their campaigns.
 Essential for optimizing user acquisition efforts, where impressions help track campaign effectiveness.
 Crucial for app store optimization (ASO), aiding developers in enhancing their app's discoverability based on visibility metrics.
-Facilitate creative optimization by analyzing impression data to refine ad performance.
+Facilitate creative optimization by analysing impression data to refine ad performance.
 Usage in Mobile Marketing:
 Ad impressions play a pivotal role in optimizing mobile marketing campaigns by influencing key metrics:

 Click-through rate (CTR): Measures engagement by tracking the percentage of ad impressions that result in clicks.

-Cost per mille (CPM): Calculates the cost per thousand impressions, assisting in budget allocation and campaign ROI evaluation.
+Cost per mile (CPM): Calculates the cost per thousand impressions, assisting in budget allocation and campaign ROI evaluation.

-Effective cost per mille (eCPM): Evaluates revenue generated per thousand impressions, guiding publishers in maximizing ad space profitability.
+Effective cost per mile (eCPM): Evaluates revenue generated per thousand impressions, guiding publishers in maximizing ad space profitability.

 Mechanism of Ad Impressions:
 Ad servers deploy a tracking pixel on web pages to register impressions whenever the ad loads.
 However, this method has limitations, such as potential for impression fraud and inaccuracies in measuring true viewer engagement.